Your guide to writing an airtight website RFP

 Common pitfalls to avoid.

 There are certain things within an RFP that are considered to be red flags for digital agencies.
 This could cause highly qualified agencies to decide not to respond.
-You want to get a variety of responses from exceptional agencies, right?
+You want to get a variety of responses from exceptional agencies.
 Here are some watch-outs to be mindful of when crafting your RFP.

 Don’t ask for free work.